-It has been noted by Griffith et al. [107] that stratospheric species (O3 and HCl) that have narrow absorption lines are highly sensitive to ILS distortions, while pressure-broadened tropospheric species (N2O and CH4) are less sensitive to them.
+It has been noted by Griffith et al. [81] that stratospheric species (O_3 and HCl), which have narrow absorption lines, are highly sensitive to ILS distortions, while pressurebroadened tropospheric species (N_2O and CH_4) are less sensitive to them.
 We have confirmed this and have investigated column differences obtained when retrieving the EAP and PHS with SFIT2 as compared with columns retrieved when using LINEFIT results as inputs to SFIT2.
 The first test run retrieved PHS and EAP parameters ("PHS/EAP retrieved") using the microwindow itself in the U of T FTS case, and the N2O microwindow in the PARIS-IR case.
 The second test run used tabular LINEFIT inputs ("ILS input") obtained from a gas cell measurement.
 The third test run used only SPHS ILS information ("standard retrieval").
 No significant differences in retrieved column amounts between the three ILS cases are seen for the TAO-FTS.
 Therefore, for our purposes, TAO-FTS data is considered to be closest to the truth.

-For the U of T FTS, the best ozone column comparisons were from using the ILS input run (Figure 5.43).
-For ozone in the $3040~\rm cm^{-1}$ microwindow, the ILS input run is only slightly closer to the TAO-FTS mean values (by $\sim 0.4\%$ ) than the PHS/EAP retrieval and both are more than 20% higher than the values from the standard run.
-The spectral fits from the PHS/EAP retrieved and ILS input cases also show smaller residuals (see Figure 5.44).
-The PARIS-IR results are similar-retrieving PHS/EAP parameters improved the agreement in the column amounts by $\sim 8\%$ over the standard retrieval (Figure 5.43).
-Similar results are found for ozone in the 2775 cm-1 microwindow (Figure 5.43).
+For the U of T FTS, the best ozone column comparisons were from using the ILS input run (Figure 5.27).
+For ozone in the 3040 cm-1 microwindow, the ILS input run is only slightly closer to the TAO-FTS mean values (by ~ 0.4%) than the PHS/EAP retrieval and both are more than 20% higher than the values from the standard run.
+The spectral fits from the PHS/EAP retrieved and ILS input cases also show smaller residuals (see Figure 5.28).
+The PARIS-IR results are similar-retrieving PHS/EAP parameters improved the agreement in the column amounts by ~8% over the standard retrieval (Figure 5.27).
+Similar results are found for ozone in the 2775 cm-1 microwindow (Figure 5.27).